 pypdf use an extra dependency to do encryption or decryption for AES algorithms.
-We recommend pyca/cryptography.
-For Python 3.6 users, you can use pycryptodome as a fallback.
+We recommend pyca/ cryptography.
+Alternatively, you can use pycryptodome.

 Please see the note in the installation guide for installing the extra dependencies if interacting with PDFs that use AES.